open-pages-org/LatchyProbe/Macros/README.md

 screw_thread: CW-M3
 ```

-# These macros control the probe deployment
+# The following macros control the probe deployment and motion

 ## Macro to deploy the probe
 [gcode_macro PROBE_OUT]